adrianciuc/gnome-customization/Readme.md

-# Change color for close, minimize and maximize buttons in Ubuntu 22.04
+# Change color for close, minimize and maximize buttons in Ubuntu 22.04 for gtk 3 apps

 This repo contains customizations that can be applied to the default themes from Ubuntu 22.04 .